enkot/nuxt-app-config-plus/README.md

 ## Features

 <!-- Highlight some of the features your module provide here -->
-- 🗂 &nbsp;Generate App Config using folder structure
+- 🗂 &nbsp;Generate App Config using a folder structure
 - 🍹 &nbsp;No need for redundant index files and re-exports
 - 📃 &nbsp;Supports `js`, `ts` and `json` files
 - 🥞 &nbsp;Supports Nuxt layers